HU90m/opentitan/sw/device/lib/dif/dif_spi_device.md

----
-title: "SPI Device DIF Checklist"
+# SPI Device DIF Checklist
----

 This checklist is for [Development Stage]({{< relref "/doc/project/development_stages.md" >}}) transitions for the [SPI Device DIF]({{< relref "hw/ip/spi_device/doc" >}}).
 All checklist items refer to the content in the [Checklist]({{< relref "/doc/project/checklist.md" >}}).